 1 cup cold red wine

 I had a pool of about 4 good ol’ boy Oberpfälzer and Niederbayern, plus one Franken and an ethnically Hungarian Romanian colleague around to help me test this first batch.
 Among the Oberpfälzer and Niederbayern there were several well-versed in meaty preparation: those who grew up in butcher/hograiser families or regularly smoke their own meats at home.
 A few seemed pleasantly surprised about the flavor (though I warned them in advance it would be rather scharf), which is much stronger than what you typically get in native German sausage styles.
-We all agreed they seemed surprisingly lean (which is a nice way of saying “a little on the dry side”) — so the next time we make sausage, we’ll up the fat content even more and see how it goes.
+We all agreed they seemed surprisingly lean (which is a nice way of saying “a little on the dry side”) — so the next time we make sausage, we’ll remove artificial sausage casings and up the fat content even more and see how it goes.

 Also, these turn out nice roasted in the oven.
 Put a light coating of olive oil in a baking dish and flip them once over a total of 25 minutes at about 200°C (392°F).
 They turned out even dryer that way than on the grill, so be sure not to let them go longer than necessary to be fully cooked.